diegozain/diegozain.github.io/machine-learning.md

 ### Enhancement of physics-based methods

-This _toy problem_ explores question No. 1 and No. 2, without trying to substitute physics with deep learning.
+This _toy problem_ explores questions No. 1 and No. 2, without trying to substitute physics with deep learning.
 The code is [here](https://github.com/diegozain/alles/tree/master/projects/deep-learning/pic2pic).

 Imagine we have a physics-based inversion result of the subsurface.
 Can we make it more accurate?